Tellinq/yoga-book-9i/README.md

 - Power profiles
   - Plasma does provide a slider via Power Profiles Daemon.
 However, I haven't entirely tested the behavior.
 These have the possibility of not working.
-- Secure boot
-  - Didnt exactly let me enroll any keys in Ventoy despite enabling 3rd party CAs in the UEFI

 ## Other notes
 - Default scaling on Plasma 6.3+ vs Windows